 7th/8th Grade Bison Camp - July 27th 1 pm - 4 pm

 Student Schedules will be accessible August 2

-- ID: School ID visible at all times
+- Visible school ID Required at all times (provided)

 - Shirts: Red, White, Black or Navy Blue Polo